Motel Confidential: Vera Farmiga

 “My husband fed me curry for lunch, which always makes me feel weird.
 It’s got to be a reaction to cayenne or something — there’s this odd little buzzing in my ears and in my head….”

 In light of her current television role, it’s hard to imagine this ash-blonde beauty falling prey to any of life’s little upsets.

 She’s wrapped her second season on A&E’s Bates Motel, the modern-day prequel to Psycho in which she plays Norma Bates, the embodiment of maternal madness.

 At once strong and fragile, protective and seductive, controlling and out of control, Norma has been tested and taunted by life.
 A survivor of incest and rape, she is wholly devoted to her teenage son, Norman (the angel-faced Freddie Highmore).
 Yet she lives with the increasing fear that he may be a psychotic killer.

-Season two — debuting March 3 — arrives with promise, for the network and its star.
+Season 2 — which debuts in March — arrives with promise, for the network and its star.
 In its premiere last March, Bates Motel drew 4.6 million total viewers, becoming the network’s most-watched original drama series debut among the key eighteen-to-forty-nine and twenty-five-to-fifty-four demos.